GOAL: Explore the Concept’s Protagonist and Antagonist and their conflict.

-- What does our character believe at the beginning of the story that will be challenged?
+- What will our character believe at the story’s beginning that will be challenged?

 - What will our character be doing during the Story?
 What is the Main Action?

-- What obstacle does the Protagonist have to overcome to achieve its need?
+- What obstacle does the Protagonist have to overcome to achieve his need?

-- What choice do they do to overcome the obstacles?
+- What choice do they make to overcome the obstacles?

 - What is the OUTCOME/RESOLUTION of the character’s WANT & NEED?
 When want and need converge, will the character achieve his/her goal or not?